Lyle Ritz Musicians

 Curt Sheller Musicians

-As an author and published I created Curt Sheller Publications in 1998 as a small pubishing company catering to the needs of musicians, guitar players and ukulele players worldwide.
+As an Author and Publisher I created Curt Sheller Publications in 1998 as a small publishing company catering to the needs of musicians, guitar players and ukulele players worldwide.
 Curt Sheller Publications provides for the resources and information to develop as a musician.
 Curt Sheller has over 40 years of playing experience, 20 plus years of teaching experience and publishing for over 10 years.
+As a Musician I have over 40 years playing experience in a variety of styles and s settings, most notably jazz.
+As a Private Music Teacher and *Educator Curt maintains a teaching schedule averaging between 40 and 60 private students a week.

 Gerald Ross Musicians